Structify: From Chaos to Structure in Seconds

 Build Effective Extraction Schemas

 The quality of your results depends heavily on schema design.
-Here's how to create schemas that extract exactly what you need.
+Here''s how to create schemas that extract exactly what you need.

 1. Basic Schema Structure